supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Under Job, the list of all jobs have a status of successful.](images/v-dr18.png "Job status")

 4. Confirm that the Contoso application is once again accessible via the **ContosoWebLBPrimaryIP** public IP address, and is **not** available at the **ContosoWebLBSecondaryIP** address.
-This shows it has been returned to the primary site.
+This test shows it has been returned to the primary site.
 Open the **Current Policy Offerings** and edit a policy, to confirm database access.

     > **Note:** If you get a "Our services aren't available right now" error (or a 404-type error) accessing the web application, verify that you are utilizing the **ContosoWebLBPrimaryIP**.
 If it does not come up within ~10 minutes, verify that the backend system is responding.